What is a mortgage in principle?

 Will applying for a mortgage in principle affect my credit rating?

 A mortgage in principle requires a credit check.
-This will be done via either a soft or a hard search on your credit file depending on the lender.
+This will be done via either a soft or a hard search on your credit file depending on the mortgage lender.

 A soft search simply checks against your file without leaving a ‘footprint’.
 As this check won’t be visible to other lenders, it shouldn’t affect your